hakansrc/fault_tolerant_drives/Roadmap.md

 ### Short-term goals
 1 - Examining the following theses and their references related to fault tolerance. **(This may take a while).**
 - Design of Multilevel Integrated Modular Motor Drive with Gallium Nitride Power Devices. **(Thesis examined.
 References awaiting. )**
-- Design and Analysis of Fractional-Slot Concentrated-Winding Multiphase Fault-Tolerant Permanent Magnet Synchronous Machines.**(In progress)**
+- Design and Analysis of Fractional-Slot Concentrated-Winding Multiphase Fault-Tolerant Permanent Magnet Synchronous Machines.**(Thesis examined.
+References awaiting.)**
-- Space Vector Modulation applied to a split phase winding of a PMSM.
+- Space Vector Modulation applied to a split phase winding of a PMSM. **(In progress)**

 2 - Readings on machine design and electrical drive&control.
 Following books will be examined.
 - Intorduction to AC Machine Design.
 Fortino, Giancarlo Goldgof, Dmitry Heirman, Don Hosain, Ekram